Stem cells treatment for MND

 Tests that are used to confirm MND include:

-- Radiology using MRI or CT scan might not be able to detect the actual presence of MND but is used in the diagnostic phase to eliminate other conditions that display similar symptoms, such as brain strokes, traumatic brain injury, or cancerous brain tumors.
+• Radiology using MRI or CT scan might not be able to detect the actual presence of MND, but is used in the diagnostic phase to eliminate other conditions that display similar symptoms, such as brain strokes, traumatic brain injury, or cancerous brain tumors.

-- Lumbar Puncture, aka “Spinal tap,” is a medical procedure used to extract and evaluate cerebrospinal fluid (CSF.)
+• Lumbar Puncture, aka “Spinal tap,” is a medical procedure used to extract and evaluate cerebrospinal fluid (CSF).
 CSF fluid surrounds and protects the brain and spinal cord from trauma, removes waste from cerebral metabolism, and provides nutrients to the brain and nervous system

-- Genetic Tests are also used to screen for potential mutations in patients with MND.
+• Genetic Tests are also used to screen for potential mutations in patients with MND.

 The typical symptoms of upper motor neuron disease include frequent cramps, recent weight loss, difficulty swallowing, random muscle twitching, excessive muscle wasting or weakness, fatigue, slurred speech, and drastic emotional changes.
 Motor neuron disease cannot be reversed.
 The patient and their family must make significant adjustments to help cope with this disease.
 The average life expectancy of someone who is diagnosed with ALS or MND without any interventional treatment is 1 to 5 years.
 There are different types of MND, and many of them can be fatal if left untreated.
-Patients with neuronal disease can go through a plateau phase where symptoms remain stable for some time, but the condition will eventually worsen.
+Patients with neuronal disease may enter a plateau phase in which symptoms remain stable for a time, but the condition will eventually worsen.
 Primary Lateral Sclerosis is a type of MND that is less fatal and progresses gradually.
 As the disease progresses, people with MND will develop generalized paralysis, difficulty swallowing, loss of speech, and total dependence on other people in performing day-to-day activities.
 People who care for MND patients should also adjust to the patient’s deteriorating condition.[2]

 Stopping Progressive MND

 Please note that treatments for motor neuron disease are much more effective in the earlier stages.
-New clinical trials and recent advances in neuro stem cell medicine using exosomes to bypass the blood-brain barrier have shown considerable promise in helping manage progressive muscular atrophy much more effectively, increasing life expectancy and quality of life for patients with mild to moderate stage MND.
+New clinical trials and recent advances in neuro-stem cell medicine using exosomes to bypass the blood-brain barrier have shown considerable promise in helping manage progressive muscular atrophy much more effectively, increasing life expectancy and quality of life for patients with mild-to-moderate stage MND.
 [3]

 Motor Neuron Disease Treatment (UC-MSC+)